ShefBots/shefbots.github.io/_posts/2020-02-17-the-7-weeks-left-meeting.markdown

 5. Design and print a stand for the robot
 6. Theme decorations

 Chris has been making progress and has completed a good chunk of the chassis improvements (including improving the gear meshing), and nearly has the motor drive electronics finished (the in-progress stripboard layout is shown below).
-The plan is to pass the robot to Robbie and Harry for the final chassis improvements, camera and Pi mounts, and power systems on Tuesday.
+The plan is to pass the robot to Robbie and Harry for the final chassis improvements, camera and Pi mounts, and power systems on Wednesday.
 This is the minimum necessary for testing the software on real hardware.
 So next Monday/Tuesday I should be receiving the robot with hardware in a working state, giving Simon and I about a month to test/debug software on the real hardware.
 More on software development later.

 ![Improved gear meshing]({{ site.url }}/assets/200217_gears.jpg){: style="height: 14em;"} ![Strip board]({{ site.url }}/assets/200217_stripboard.png){: style="height: 14em;"}
 {: style="text-align: center;"}